HotSauce96/Hotsauce96/README.md

 ## I'm Pablo, Software developer sharping and enhacing front and backend sides.

 ### About me:
 **I am a passionate web developer actively seeking exciting opportunities to apply and expand my knowledge.
-My expertise lies in crafting dynamic frontend web applications using Angular or React, complemented by backend proficiency in NodeJs.
-Proudly based in Medellín, Colombia. 📍**
+My expertise lies in crafting dynamic frontend web applications using Angular or React, complemented by backend proficiency in NodeJs.**

+**Based in Medellín, Colombia. 📍**

 **I have well applied knowledge of various javascript animation libraries such as Animejs, Threejs, GSAP, and others, which have fostered a deep appreciation for 3D design.**